codeyab22/Cosmic-Code/README.md

 # Cosmic-Code
 This is my fourth project.
 This project is making a quiz and setting my timer.
 If you get the correct answer, the timer runs on it own.
 If it is incorrect, then the seconds of the timer is deducted.
 I am defining my variables, creating functions, using methods to make sure that the buttons and the timer works properly.
+This is the activity that we previously went over and building  the timer together will give.

+# User's Story

+There is an person like me to want to mess around the computer.
+Quizzing myself to know  how good I am of remembeing code.
+This is the quiz that challenge you  to questions.

 # Motivation(S):
 My motivation is to make sure that everything is in order with logic and accurate.
 Another motivation is to have enjoyable time with coding .
 Making the buttons work, you have to create a start button function and add the eventlistener.